 Electives

 We accept applications for the Master of Landscape Architecture between early-October and mid-January each year.
 Admissions decisions are sent out in mid- to late-March.
 We receive many outstanding applications, and admission to our programs is competitive.
 Unfortunately, we cannot offer admission to all qualified applicants.
+Please note our graduate programs are full-time and in-person.

 Please note that tuition fees are reviewed annually by the UBC Board of Governors and are subject to change each year.
 Tuition fees for international students are expected to rise for the forthcoming academic year.
 For information about current tuition fees for domestic, international, and continuing students please see the UBC Academic calendar.